-Merck's peptide story is anchored by enlicitide decanoate, a macrocyclic peptide oral PCSK9 inhibitor that reported 57% LDL-C reduction at 24 weeks in the Phase 3 CORALreef trial (NEJM February 2026) and would be the first oral PCSK9 inhibitor if approved.
+Merck's peptide story is anchored by enlicitide (LIPFENDRA), a macrocyclic peptide oral PCSK9 inhibitor FDA-approved July 16, 2026 as the first once-daily oral PCSK9 inhibitor for adults with hypercholesterolemia (including heterozygous familial hypercholesterolemia).
+The Phase 3 CORALreef program delivered 56-59% placebo-adjusted LDL-C reductions across CORALreef Lipids and CORALreef HeFH, matching injectable PCSK9 monoclonal antibodies.
+Merck priced the tablet at $315 per month, roughly one-third the injectable class.
 The molecule is also notable for its manufacturing chemistry: the May 7, 2026 Science paper from the Merck process group described an engineered-enzyme biocatalytic cascade that cuts synthesis step count by more than half.

 The broader peptide footprint includes the April 2025 Cyprumed deal worth up to $493M in milestones for oral peptide delivery platform access, the longstanding peptide-drug-conjugate research program, and a Q1 2026 Keytruda revenue baseline of $7.9B — recently overtaken by Eli Lilly's Mounjaro ($8.66B) as the world's top-selling drug per Bloomberg May 6.
 Merck's Q1 oncology cycle also included new ASCO-GU bladder and kidney cancer data plus continued peptide-radioligand work.